Oilers, facing Flyers, seek to shore up defensive woes

 Offensively, the Edmonton Oilers continue to dazzle.
-As they ready to play host to the Philadelphia Flyers on Tuesday, it is Edmonton’s defensive struggles under the gun.
+As they ready to play host to the Philadelphia Flyers on Tuesday, it is the Oilers’ defensive struggles that are under the gun.

 The Oilers are winless in four games, the last three in extra time and the last two while squandering 3-0 leads.
 In those four games, they have surrendered 22 goals, plus a pair of shootout winners.